ArbiterGames/documentation/source/index.md

 }
 ```

 The initialize call should be made at the beginning of every user's session in your game.
-Arbiter creates an anonymous session with the user.
+Arbiter creates an anonymous session for the user.
 The session is managed through the `token` returned in the first response.

 Future requests made for this user require the `token` in the request headers.
 Store the user.id and user.token in your database or locally on the device for future requests.